m-soro/Project_2/README.md

 ## Introduction

-As someone who looks forward to every winter ⛷️ I decided to combine my interest in skiing and programming for this second project!
+As someone who looks forward to every winter season ⛷️ I decided to combine my interest in skiing and programming for this second project!

 ## Process

 ### Plan

 I started by sketching how I wanted my app to look like, even though it didn't turn out like this sketch, I am pretty happy with the end result.
-I used this sketch to eperiement from and build upon it.
+I used this sketch as a jumping point and build upon it.
 Its also a priority that this app is mobile friendly/responsive.

 <img src="https://raw.githubusercontent.com/m-soro/Project_2/main/src/assets/images/sketch.png?raw=true" width="200" height="317">